junxit/us-congress-code/title-25/chapter-3/sec-86.md

 ### References in Text

 Act of March third, nineteen hundred and eleven, referred to in text, is act Mar.
 3, 1911, ch.
 210, 36 Stat.
-1060, as amended, which, insofar as classified to the Code, enacted sections 11, 118, 143, 156, 300, and 301 of this title.
+1060, which, insofar as classified to the Code, enacted sections 11, 118, 143, 156, 300, and 301 of this title.
 For classification of this Act to the Code, see Tables.

 ### Amendments